 Honors and Service

-Dr. Sprague was an early member of the Institute of Medicine, and was elected President of the Association of American Medical Colleges.
+Dr. Sprague was an early member of the National Academy of Medicine (formerly the Institute of Medicine), and was elected President of the Association of American Medical Colleges.
 He played major roles in scores of community task forces, service organizations, and church groups.
 Three endowed chairs were established in his honor at UT Southwestern, and a new facility, the Charles Cameron Sprague Clinical Science Building, was named for him in 1989.